-Vehicle & Model Year Emission Permeation Test

-Component Standard Temperature

-Off-Road Motorcycles Fuel Tank 1.5 28 °C (82 °F)

-and All-Terrain Vehicles Permeation

-ALL Off-Highway Hose Permeation 15.0 23 °C (73 °F)
+Vehicle & Model Year Emission Permeation Test Component Standard Temperature Off-Road Motorcycles Fuel Tank 1.5 28 °C (82 °F) and All-Terrain Vehicles Permeation 2008 and Later Hose Permeation 15.0 23 °C (73 °F) g/m2/day (1)

-Recreational Vehicles

-2008 and Later

-g/m2/day (1)

-- 1. Grams per square meter per day. - (c)(1) The test procedures for determining certification and compliance with the standards for exhaust and evaporative emissions from new eff-road motorcycles, all-terrain vehicles, and golf cartsoff-highway recreational vehicles are set forth in "California Exhaust Emission Standards and Test Procedures for 1997 and Later Off-Highway Recreational Vehicles and Engines," adopted November 23, 1994, and last amended October 22, 1999, which are hereby incorporated by reference herein and which in turn incorporate by reference Subparts E and F{\(\frac{1}{2}\)} of Part 86, and Subparts B, C{\(\frac{1}{2}\)} and F, and I of Part 1051, Title 40, Code of Federal Regulations.
-Manufacturers of the following are not required to perform emissions testing, but must file an application of certification and comply with the administrative requirements outlined in the procedures to certify their vehicles for sale in California: - A) Golf carts. - B) Off-road motorcycles and all-terrain vehicles, and engines used in such vehicles, as described in subsection (f) below. - (2) The test procedures for determining certification and compliance with the standards for exhaust emissions from all-terrain vehicle, off-road sport vehicle, off-road utility vehicle, and sand car engines (those engines utilizing the engine-based optional standards noted in (b) above) are set forth in "California Exhaust Emission Standards and Test Procedures for 1995 and Later -2004 Small Off-Road Engines," adopted March 20, 1992, and last amended March 23, 1999 July 26, 2004.
+- 1. Grams per square meter per day. - (c)(1) The test procedures for determining certification and compliance with the standards for exhaust and evaporative emissions from new off-road motorcycles, all-terrain vehicles, and golf carts are set forth in "California Exhaust Emission Standards and Test Procedures for 1997 and Later Off-Highway Recreational Vehicles and Engines," adopted November 23, 1994, and last amended October 22, 1999, which are hereby incorporated by reference herein and which in turn incorporate by reference Subparts E and F, Part 86, and Subparts C and F, Part 1051, Title 40, Code of Federal Regulations.

+Manufacturers of the following are not required to perform emissions testing, but must file an application of certification and comply with the administrative requirements outlined in the procedures to certify their vehicles for sale in California: - A) Golf carts. - B) Off-road motorcycles and all-terrain vehicles, and engines used in such vehicles, as described in subsection (f) below. - (2) The test procedures for determining certification and compliance with the standards for exhaust emissions from all-terrain vehicle engines (those engines utilizing the optional standards noted in (b) above) are set forth in "California Exhaust Emission Standards and Test Procedures for

+1995-and Later-2004-Small Off-Road Engines," adopted March 20, 1992, and last amended March 23, 1999.